Medicare Prescription Drug Plans

 The Original Medicare plan, also known as Parts A & B, does not include prescription drug coverage.
 Part D is a separate, stand-alone plan that provides prescription drug coverage to supplement your Original Medicare plan.
 You can also get it as part of a Medicare Advantage plan.

-Learn more about Medicare Supplement insurance for Minnesotans below.
+Learn more about Medicare Prescription Drug Plans for Minnesotans below.

 MEDICARE PRESCRIPTION DRUG PLANS